-Kristen Arnett is a queer fiction and essay writer.
+Kristen Arnett is a queer writer of fiction and essays.
 She won the 2017 Coil Book Award for her debut short fiction collection, Felt in the Jaw, and was awarded Ninth Letter's 2015 Literary Award in Fiction.
 She's a columnist for Literary Hub and her work has either appeared or is upcoming at North American Review, The Normal School, Gulf Coast, TriQuarterly, Guernica, and elsewhere.
 Her upcoming novel, Mostly Dead Things, will be published by Tin House in summer 2019.

 Heidi Barnes ran her family's Bar Harbor, Maine inn for years, which inspired The Bellman and her upcoming The Bellman's Secret (Rare Bird Books, November 2018).
 She has lived around the world, including in Singapore, Australia, New Zealand, Dubai, and Canada, and now resides in Los Angeles, California.
 She enjoys outdoor activities, loves animals, and is a devoted mother of three.
 The Bellman's Secret is her second novel.